linrongbin16/commons.nvim/docs/commons_spawn.md

   end,
 })

--- Ignored the returned `job`, don't wait for it, thus this job will run in async.
+-- Ignore the returned `job`, don't wait for it, thus this job will run in async.
 ```

 If you want to run this API in sync mode, don't the pass `on_exit` function in `opts`, and invoke the `wait` method on the returned job.
 For example: